maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>Masukkan alamat atau label untuk memulakan pencarian
 </translation>

 YES
-The translation changes the meaning of "to search" to "to start a search" ("untuk memulakan pencarian"), which is not accurate.
-The original simply instructs to enter an address or label to search, not to start or initiate searching explicitly.
-Also, there is an unnecessary trailing newline at the end.
+There is a minor issue: an unwanted line break at the end of the translation, which can cause formatting issues.
+Additionally, "untuk memulakan pencarian" is slightly less natural than "untuk dicari" or "untuk carian".
+A more accurate and concise translation would be:

 Correct translation:
-Masukkan alamat atau label untuk mencari
+Masukkan alamat atau label untuk dicari
 ```

 ```
         <source>Export the data in the current tab to a file</source>
         <translation>Alihkan fail data ke dalam tab semasa</translation>

 YES
-The translation is inaccurate.
-The source means to export the data from the current tab to a file, but the translation says "Transfer the data file into the current tab," which reverses the meaning.
-A correct translation would be:
+The translation is incorrect.
+The original English means to export the data from the current tab to a file, but the Malay translation says to "transfer the data file into the current tab."
+The direction of the action is reversed.

+Correct translation:
 Eksport data dalam tab semasa ke fail
 ```